Raffael-Eloi/Raffael-Eloi/README.md

 I care a lot about clean code, SOLID principles, DDD, and architecture approaches like microservices, modular monoliths, and serverless.

-With a background in Computer Science and a Master’s in Software Architecture, I enjoy connecting theory to real-world engineering — designing solutions that hold up as systems grow and evolve.
+With a background in Computer Science and a postgraduation specialization in Software Architecture, I enjoy connecting theory to real-world engineering — designing solutions that hold up as systems grow and evolve.

 📚 What I Do